makerdao/community/governance/votes/LDR_Example - Executive Vote - July 12, 2023.md

 As per this [forum post](https://forum.makerdao.com/t/freeze-the-sdai-market-on-spark/21322), the Spark Protocol Proxy-Spell at [0x843A0539Ca7466Abcb769f1c1d30C8423e13A297](https://etherscan.io/address/0x843A0539Ca7466Abcb769f1c1d30C8423e13A297) will be executed if this executive proposal passes.

 This is a temporary measure to freeze the sDAI market.
 The purpose of this update is to restrict sDAI as collateral to only short ETH and staked ETH.
 Freezing a market prevents new deposits, but users are always free to repay/withdraw.

+### Blocktower/Andromeda Conduit Update

+As per this [forum post](https://forum.makerdao.com/t/rwa015-project-andromeda-technical-assessment/20974/11) a new Output Conduit will be updated for Blocktower/Andromeda (RWA0151-A) if this executive proposal passes.
+This will allow the authorized party to choose with which PSM they want to interact using `hook(address psm)` function before `push` ing assets out of the conduits.

+For more information, the ChainSecurity audit report for **MultiSwapOutputConduit** is availible [here]([https://github.com/makerdao/rwa-toolkit/blob/8d30ed2cb657641253d45b57c894613e26b4ae1b/audits/ChainSecurity_MakerDAO_RWA_Toolkit_audit.pdf 2](https://github.com/makerdao/rwa-toolkit/blob/8d30ed2cb657641253d45b57c894613e26b4ae1b/audits/ChainSecurity_MakerDAO_RWA_Toolkit_audit.pdf)).

 ## Review